Damon Albarn: Anti-war activism

 Albarn is anti-war, holding views shared by others in his family, including his grandfather Edward Albarn, who died during a hunger strike in 2002.

-In November 2001, shortly after the invasion of Afghanistan in response to September 11 attacks, the MTV Europe Music Awards were held in Frankfurt, where Gorillaz won awards for Best Song and Best Dance.
+In November 2001, shortly after the United States invasion of Afghanistan in response to September 11 attacks, the MTV Europe Music Awards were held in Frankfurt, where Gorillaz won awards for Best Song and Best Dance.
 As Albarn and Jamie Hewlett walked onto stage to make a speech after receiving the latter award, Albarn wore a T-shirt with the Campaign for Nuclear Disarmament logo on it.
 In his speech, he said "So, fuck the music.
 Listen.
 See this symbol here, [pointing to the T-shirt] this the symbol for the Campaign for Nuclear Disarmament.
 Bombing one of the poorest countries in the world is wrong.
 You've got a voice and you have got to do what you can about it alright?"

-In 2002, Iraq was under threat of invasion from a coalition which included the United States and the United Kingdom.
-Opposition from the public led to protests being organised by a number of organisations.
+In 2002, Iraq was under threat of invasion from a United States-led coalition.
+Opposition to the planned invasion led to protests being organised by a number of organisations.
 Albarn spoke out against the invasion.

-Albarn teamed up with Robert "3D" Del Naja of Massive Attack and worked with Stop the War Coalition, CND and the Muslim Association of Britain to organise campaigns to raise awareness of the potential dangers of the UK's involvement in the war.
+Albarn teamed up with Robert "3D" Del Naja of Massive Attack and worked with Stop the War Coalition, CND and the Muslim Association of Britain to organise campaigns to oppose British involvement in the war.
 This included spending £15,000 on anti-war adverts which ran in the NME, featuring quotes from Tony Benn and the former US Attorney-General, Ramsey Clark.